 |Mike joined sustainability@BU in February 2011 to launch and roll out the University’s Green Office Certification program.
 Mike was responsible for scheduling and implementing office energy audits and certifications.
 He implemented the Green Department Certification pilots on the Charles River and Medical Campuses, and was instrumental in rolling out battery recycling in several departments on campus.
 Mike was a member of the Behavioral Change and Green Labs Task Forces.|

-Mike graduated in 2012 with a concentration in Energy & Environmental Analysis.
-He is now the Sustainability Coordinator at Lesley University in Cambridge, Massachusetts.
+LinkedIN Mike graduated in 2012 with a concentration in Energy & Environmental Analysis.
+He is now the Waste Reduction Program Manager for the City of Cambridge.

 Patrick Pease, Master of Engineering, Mechanical Engineering